Bisimulation as a Logical Relation: Introduction

 Branching and semi-branching bisimulations were introduced to deal with perceived deficiencies in weak bisimulation.
 We show that they arise naturally out of a variant of the notion of transition system in which the system moves first by internal computations to a synchronisation point, and then by the appropriate action to a new state.

 Bisimulations between probabilistic systems are a little more problematic.
-They don't quite fit the paradigm because, in the continuous case, we have a Markov kernel rather than transitions between particular states.
-Secondly there are different approaches to bisimilarity.
+They do not quite fit the paradigm because, in the continuous case, we have a Markov kernel rather than transitions between particular states.
+Secondly, there are different approaches to bisimilarity.
 We investigate these and show that the logical relations approach can still be extended to this setting, and that when we do so there are strong links with these approaches to bisimilarity.

-The notion of \emph{probabilistic bisimulation} for discrete probabilistic systems is due to Larsen and Skou~\cite{larsen_bisimulation_1991} and was later further studied by Van Glabbeek, Smolka and Steffen~\cite{van_glabbeek_reactive_1995}.
-The continuous case was instead discussed first by Desharnais, Edalat and Panangaden in~\cite{desharnais_bisimulation_2002}, where bisimulation is described as a span of \emph{zig-zag morphisms} between probabilistic transition systems, there called \emph{labelled Markov processes} (LMP), whose set of states is an analytic space.
+The notion of \emph{probabilistic bisimulation} for discrete probabilistic systems is due originally to \cite{larsen_bisimulation_1991}, with further work in \cite{van_glabbeek_reactive_1995}.
+The continuous case was instead discussed first in \cite{desharnais_bisimulation_2002}, where bisimulation is described as a span of \emph{zig-zag morphisms} between probabilistic transition systems, there called \emph{labelled Markov processes} (LMP), whose set of states is an analytic space.
 The hypothesis of analyticity is sufficient in order to prove that bisimilarity is a transitive relation, hence an equivalence relation.
 In~\cite{panangaden2009labelled}, the author defined instead the notion of probabilistic bisimulation on a LMP (again with an analytic space of states) as an equivalence relation satisfying a property similar to Larsen and Skou's discrete case.
 For two LMPs with different sets of states, $S$ and $S'$ say, one can consider equivalence relations on $S+S'$.